itscodenation/curriculum-15-16/units/14-javascript2_2/lessons/4-project/README.md

 Teachers should keep track of student success while they are presenting to the class.

 ###How to Submit
-The teacher must ask students to share the link to their project on your school's [Project Submission Form.](https://docs.google.com/a/scripted.org/spreadsheets/d/1kaVH9hmkDCbBul19583UMPxl6IJ3-4pHgBQ2BU6TKDk/edit#gid=0)
+###How to Submit

-Also remind students to add a link to their project on their About Me page.
+Students must push all final code to their GitHub repository.
+Students will then share the link to their repo at bit.ly/ScriptEdProjects